simonrenger/gsm/README.md

 OPTIONS:
     -a, --add <submdoule>       Adds a submodule
-    -n, --name <name>           names a submodule
+    -i, --init <submdoule>      init submodule or all if all is given (might take long) -n, --name <name>           names a submodule
     -r, --remove <submdoule>    removes a submodule
     -u, --update <submdoule>    updates submodule to latests